jansu-dev/Jan-blog/docs/en/tidb/05TiDB-EcosystematicTools/5-4DM/03TiDB-DM Master.md

 ## Election

 1. **First**, It's a comman package which's been encapsulated to implment function of leader election based on etcd.
-2. **Second**, [compaignLoop](https://github.com/pingcap/tiflow/blob/c65e2b72198de10319008b31dcf13d51509ccfde/dm/pkg/election/election.go#L200) is the kye to understand how the logical concept is continuous running.
-3. **Third,** periodically, it'll recampaign leader of DM master instances and the leader'll **start** some components including `Scheduler`, `Pessimist` and `Optimist`, [more details](https://github.com/pingcap/tiflow/blob/c65e2b72198de10319008b31dcf13d51509ccfde/dm/master/election.go#L169).
+2. **Second**, [compaignLoop](https://github.com/pingcap/tiflow/blob/c65e2b72198de10319008b31dcf13d51509ccfde/dm/pkg/election/election.go#L200) is the key to understand how the logical concept is continuous running.
+Periodically, it'll recampaign leader of DM master instances and the leader'll **start** some components including `Scheduler`, `Pessimist` and `Optimist`.
-4. **Fourth**, It also spilits task into subtasks which represents only one source in one migration task.
+3. **Third,** It also spilits task into subtasks which represents only one source in one migration task.

 ## Scheduler